 5. Consult with your health professional

-Mr. Roberts emphasized the overall impotence of talking with your doctor about the health information you find.
+Mr. Roberts emphasized the overall importance of talking with your doctor about the health information you find.
 He highlighted how helpful it can be for you to go into your doctor’s office with questions and printouts of the information that you have found.
-You are the expert about your own body and your doctor is the expert about your illness, so collaboration is key!
+You are the expert about your own body and your doctor is the expert about your illness, so collaboration is key.

 - Talk to your doctor about specific information that you feel is important to you and your health.

 - Make a list before you go into the office so you do not forget

 - Give your doctor a chance to read and process the information that you have